 * All family members are expected to follow our safety protocols.

 b.
-Facial coverings are required at all times - you will not be allowed on the premises without.
+THIS ORDER IS LIFTED: Facial coverings are required at all times unless you are fully vaccinated with vaccination card on file with Spartan Dance Center - you will not be allowed on the premises without.
 When masks are not required any longer, we will notify you of new procedures.
 If you do not have a facial covering, we will have a supply for purchase.

 c.
 A touch free temperature will be taken for each person entering the building: Dancers, parents, and staff included.
 According the CDC, everyone with a temperature over 100.4 is considered to have a fever and will not be allowed into the building.

 d.
-Please be prepared to answer a few standardized questions referring to COVID-prevention guidelines.
+THIS ORDER IS LIFTED: Please be prepared to answer a few standardized questions referring to COVID-prevention guidelines.

 e.
 The CDC recommends hand washing / sanitizing as one of the best practices to avoid transmission of the virus.
 We ask that each dancer wash their hands or uses one of our hand sanitizing stations upon entering the building.